Rwanda Gorilla + Akagera Itinerary 2026: A Practical 6-Day Route

 - Visit Rwanda: Akagera National Park - Used for Akagera access, Lake Ihema boat activity, vehicle-only exploration, guide recommendation, and Big Five framing.

-- Travelers who want one strong savannah park and one strong gorilla park in the same country.
+- The traveler wants one strong savannah park and one strong gorilla park in the same country.

-- Premium Rwanda-led trips where Kigali is a real transition point rather than dead time.
+- Kigali works as a real transition point rather than feeling like dead time.

-- People who want a cleaner one-country route instead of a broader Uganda-style multi-park circuit.
+- A cleaner one-country route is a better fit than a broader Uganda-style multi-park circuit.

 - Trying to strip too many nights out of Akagera or Kigali and still call it a proper Rwanda combo.